 - A Job – Schools also have lots of on-campus jobs that pay, often better than what you’d find in the surrounding community.
 Some jobs are in the academic areas, but student stores, sports arenas, food service, and more all offer employment opportunities.
 Part-time jobs off campus, especially waiting tables, parking cars, or other tippable jobs can provide enough money to pay any balances due plus provide for the extras beyond what scholarship and merit take care of.

 - Performing offsets – Football players can’t get paid, but the musicians in the marching bands and ensembles used by the institution for dinners, galas, etc. should get some compensation for their talents.
-The win-win for the school is to take it off of your tuition.
+So can dancers, artists, debaters, and more.
+The win-win for the school is get your talent, and take it off of your tuition.
+Some schools require a minor in the art, but many schools provide merit money for such talents, and don’t even require the student to use them!
+Their hope is, with no, or low pressure, that you will do the thing that you love for them anyway.

 - Merit-based scholarships – Some schools do not offer them, although many still do.
 Hampshire College has offered a $6,000/year merit credit for students who have displayed exceptional musical talent in high school, without requiring the student to perform in college.
 Great grades as a high school senior may bring you some substantial aid.
 You have to work hard, though, in college, for some, because they’re based on your continued academic excellence.